ibm-cloud-docs/databases-for-redis/connecting-external.md

 });
 ```

-Alternatively, the connection string can be parsed and its parts sent to the connection handler, as with the following Python client example
+Alternatively, the connection string can be parsed and its parts sent to the connection handler, as with the following Python client example:

 ```python
 parsed = urlparse(connection_string)